-Climate in Rural Systems Partnership (CRSP)
+Climate and Rural Systems Partnership (CRSP)

 Starting a conversation about climate change doesn’t have to be scary.
 Many people feel uncomfortable or unprepared to talk about climate change, especially if they aren’t sure of people’s beliefs, emotions, and values.
 The good news is that the majority of people across western Pennsylvania know the climate crisis is real, it’s serious, and we need to act now.
 Climate change is a crisis of science, human health, economics, policy, culture and ethics.
 It’s a wicked problem that touches all aspects of our lives, which means everyone has a stake in finding solutions.

-That’s where the Climate in Rural Systems Partnership (CRSP) comes in.
+That’s where the Climate and Rural Systems Partnership (CRSP) comes in.
 The project believes in the collective power of community relationships to cross social and political barriers and encourage conversations around the climate issues that impact all of us.
 We do this by exploring meaningful processes for engaging community members in deliberation around complex socio-scientific topics.

 To break the stigma, we create space for open conversations about climate change.
 CRSP brings together diverse networks of educators, students, farmers, business leaders, government officials, community groups, scientists, outdoor recreationists and others who want to work together to solve the climate crisis in communities across Western PA